-In addition to monitoring the four parameters with state water quality standards, PacifiCorp also proposes to potentially monitor total suspended solids and specific conductivity as these two parameters can lend additional insight into water quality issues.
 Temperature will be monitored daily on an hourly time interval.
-Dissolved oxygen, pH, turbidity, total suspended solids, and specific conductivity will be monitored on a monthly to weekly basis depending on the parameter and parameters may also be monitored on an as-needed basis depending on project operations.
-Water quality monitoring is proposed to occur for a one-year period beginning in early 2016.
+Dissolved oxygen, pH, turbidity and conductivity will be monitored once a month.
+Water quality monitoring will occur for a 2-year period beginning June 2016.
 A detailed study proposal will be made available for review by interested parties by December 2015.